Nscook19/CodeLogic/README.md

 ## 🧠 Project Overview

 CodeLogic is more than a chatbot — it’s a **data science-backed platform** designed to personalize tutoring based on prompt complexity, user intent, and historical data patterns.
-Using **OpenAI's API**, the system generates dynamic responses to coding and math questions, while also collecting and analyzing usage data to improve performance and topic relevance.
+Using **OpenAI's API**, the system generates dynamic responses to coding and math questions, while also being able to collect and analyze usage data to improve performance and topic relevance.

 ---

 ## 🔬 Data Science & Analysis

 The backend logs user prompts and AI responses to a structured CSV format.
-Using **pandas**, **scikit-learn**, **matplotlib**, and **seaborn** in **Jupyter Notebooks**, I performed an in-depth analysis on 100 real user queries:
+Using **pandas**, **scikit-learn**, **matplotlib**, and **seaborn** in **Jupyter Notebooks**, I performed an in-depth analysis on 100 user queries:

 - Clustered prompts using **TF-IDF vectorization** and **KMeans** to categorize question types
 - Identified key topic trends such as dominant interest in **calculus** and **Python programming**